Four Weddings

 Four Weddings is a British reality television series that premiered on Sky Living, on 6 July 2009.
 It has become popular enough to have inspired the creations of versions in other countries.
-One episode included the real-life wedding of Steps singer Faye Tozer to her second husband Michael Smith.
+One episode included the real-life wedding of Steps member Faye Tozer to her second husband Michael Smith.

+The show ran for four series, running from 2009-2013.
+A planned revival series that was to be produced by ITV Studios subsidiary Multistory Media for Channel 4 was planned for 2023, but it was scrapped in May of that year for undisclosed reasons.

 Format

-The programme follows a similar style to Come Dine with Me, and involves four brides, or four grooms, attending each other's weddings and rating them on:
+The programme follows a similar style to Come Dine with Me, and involves four brides, or four grooms, attending one another's weddings and rating them on: